 • Shin splints – deep, severe ache right against your shin bone that gets more intense and sharper with exercise, especially running.

-• Tibialis anterior tendonitis – feels worse when you flex your foot (pull your toes up towards you).
-Pain usually feels more superficial and sometimes like ankle pain.
+• Tibialis anterior tendonitis – superficial ankle pain that feels worse when you flex your foot (pull your toes up towards you).
 Specifically sore with movement, not bearing weight.

-• Osgood Schlatter’s disease – pain just below your kneecap that feels worse with jumping or getting up from a chair.
-Better with rest.
+• Osgood Schlatter’s disease – knee pain just below your kneecap that feels worse when getting up from a chair, running, or jumping.
 Often seen in children and teenagers.

-• Knee osteoarthritis – characterized by knee stiffness in the morning and eases with movement as your knee “warms up”.
+• Knee osteoarthritis – stiffness and pain in your knee joint that specifically feels worse in the mornings.
+It eases with movement as your knee “warms up”.

 Also known as